 Universal Studios Hollywood will comply with health and state/local government guidelines for when California theme parks reopen.
 You can expect the following at CityWalk and Universal Studios Hollywood:

-- Limited capacity (25 percent), with the use of a park reservation system.
+- Limited capacity, with the use of a park reservation system or dated tickets.

 - Temporary closure of Single Rider lines.